 Academic Research on Well Being

-In 2004 Malcolm Patterson published the results of an 8 year study across 42 manufacturing companies into which climate factors affected productvity.
+In 2004 Professor Michael West and Malcolm Patterson from the UK Institute of Work Psychology published the results of an eight year study across 42 manufacturing companies into which climate factors affected productivity.
 Concern for employee well-being had the strongest correlation with improved productivity.
 Patterson’s conclusion: “It appears that a happy workforce is a more productive workforce.
-It is a simple message to bosses, but is backed up with hard evidence.” (quoted here).
+It is a simple message to bosses, but is backed up with hard evidence.”

 Moliner in 2008 published research showing that where staff well-being is higher, workers are more likely to go “the extra mile”.
-Dorman & Kaiser showed that customer satisfaction and service quality are linked to employee well-being.
-Wright & Cropanzano’s report “significant positive relations”, ”between PWB and composite performance report”.
+Dorman and Kaiser in a 2002 study showed that customer satisfaction and service quality are linked to employee well-being.
+Wright and Cropanzano reported in 2002 “significant positive relations… between PWB and composite performance report.”

 The Gallup Surveys

-Harter and colleagues paper is especially interesting, being based on huge numbrs of workplace surveys conducted by Gallup.
+Harter and colleagues paper is especially interesting, based on huge number of workplace surveys conducted by Gallup.
 They first quote previous research showing a clear link between “joy”, “interest” and “love” and positive business outcomes.

-From the Gallup surveys they found that, for business units in the top 5% for employee engagement, 71% had above average performance, compared to just 29% for those with employee engagement in the bottom 5%.
-(Comparing top 25% to bottom 25%, the figures are 59% to 41% above average).
-Calculating the cost solely in terms of higher staff turnover, they estimated (in a 100 person business unit) the extra costs of the unit in the lower quartile to be $300,000 a year, compared to a unit in the higher quartile for emplooyee engagement.
+From the Gallup surveys they found that for business units in the top 5% for employee engagement, 71% had above average performance, compared to just 29% for those with employee engagement in the bottom 5%.
+(Comparing top 25% to bottom 25%, the figures are 59% to 41% above average.)
+Calculating the cost solely in terms of higher staff turnover, they estimated (in a 100 person business unit) the extra costs of the unit in the lower quartile to be $300,000 a year, compared to a unit in the higher quartile for employee engagement.

 Better Staff Well Being in Hospitals = Less MRSA

-The Boorman 2009 review on health & well-being in the NHS even found that well-being even reduced the incidence of MRSA, presumably because happy, motivated staff behave with greater care.
+The Boorman 2009 review on health and well-being in the NHS even found that well-being even reduced the incidence of MRSA, presumably because happy, motivated staff behave with greater care.

 Overall the evidence seems clear and returns me to the question I ask of groups I speak to:

-How would your organisation be different if the main focus of management was on enabling your people to feel good about themselves – happy, valued & motivated?
+How would your organisation be different if the main focus of management was on enabling your people to feel good about themselves – happy, valued and motivated?

 My thanks to Ivan Robertson for this range of sources.
 It is clear that the academic backing is strong for the argument that making their workers happy should be a major, if not the major, focus of companies.
 What does the research say on how to make them happy, and increase their job satisfaction?
 I’ll look at that in the next blog.